esraonal/language_models/README.md

+# Project Description

 # Seperation or corporation of recurrence and self-attention
-# Project Description

 This study investigates different aspects of the human language processing system and how they are reflected in recent deep neural network architectures.
 Numerous research supports that neural networks that utilize recurrence not only show promising results in many natural language processing tasks but also give insights into how sentence comprehension takes place in humans and what type of complex cognitive operations underlie this process such as incrementality.
-However, successive neural networks such as Transformers that make use of a self-attention mechanism are now considered the state-of-the-art in language modeling due to their strength in drawing direct relations between words in sequential data without recurrence.
+However, successive neural networks such as [Transformers](https://arxiv.org/pdf/1706.03762.pdf) that make use of a self-attention mechanism are now considered the state-of-the-art in language modeling due to their strength in drawing direct relations between words in sequential data without recurrence.
 They separately attend to different aspects of the human language processing system, but why one performs better than the other one is not yet clear.
 Therefore, what constitutes the core of this study is an architecture that combines both mechanisms.
 We specifically use BERT (Bidirectional Encoder Representations from Transformers) and LSTM layers to create and compare different language models.

-In this regard, we will train three different language models with self-attention (BERT) and recurrence (LSTM) using masking strategy for training.
+In this regard, we will train three different language models with self-attention (BERT) and recurrence (LSTM) using [**masking approach**](https://aclanthology.org/N19-1423.pdf) for training.
 * BERT model
 * LSTM model
 * BERT + LSTM model

-For the nature of our project, we won't be using pretrained word embeddings in our models so we will train these models from scratch using **TensorFlow** on the [**Amazon Polarity**](https://huggingface.co/datasets/Siki-77/amazon6_polarity) dataset loaded from Hugging Face Datasets.
+For the nature of our project, we won't be using pretrained word embeddings in our models so we will train these models from scratch using [**TensorFlow**](https://www.tensorflow.org/install) on the [**Amazon Polarity**](https://huggingface.co/datasets/Siki-77/amazon6_polarity) dataset loaded from Hugging Face Datasets.

-## Masked Language Modeling (MLM)
+## Masked Language Modeling (MLM) (Pretraining)
 We will make use of masking approach for training which is called **Masked Language Modeling** (MLM).
 Before feeding word sequences into our models, 15% of the words in each sequence are replaced with a **[mask]** token.
 The model then attempts to predict the original value of the masked words, based on the context provided by the other, non-masked, words in the sequence.

 ## NEXT: Next Sentence Prediction (NSP)!
+(Fine-tuning)
 (In progress)

 The NSP task forces the model to understand the relationship between two sentences.
 In this task, BERT is required to predict whether the second sentence is related to the first one.
 During training, the model is fed with 50% of connected sentences and another half with random sentence sequence.

-## Set-up
+# Set-up

 We will train the models in [**TensorFlow**](https://www.tensorflow.org/install) with keras layers on Google Colab.

-Let's import necessay libraries!
+* Let's import necessay libraries!

 ```
 import tensorflow as tf